 The Immaculate Heart of Mary: Divine Centre of the Universe

-The Mother-God Hail Mary mp3 The Hail Mary "translated" for devotional use by children of Our Mother God.
-This Sermon, given at a Filanic Service, presents and explains the Mother-God Hail Mary.
+The Mother-God Hail Mary MP3 The Hail Mary, as "translated" for devotional use by children of Our Mother God, presented and explained in a sermon given at a Filianic Service

-Or return to The Blessed Virgin Mary Main Page
+Or go to The Blessed Virgin Mary Main Page

 Do you worship Our Mother God?
 Shouldn't you read your bible?
 The Gospel of Our Mother God is Bible, Prayer Book and daily inspiration for the Mother-Faith devotee or household.